Know the Risks!

 Your medical license is cool and

 Possession of marijuana and cannabis-infused products, such as Cannabidiol (CBD) oil, is illegal under federal law.
-TSA officers are required to report any suspected violations of law, including possession of marijuana and cannabis infused products.
+Transportation Security Administrast officers are required to report any suspected violations of law, including possession of marijuana and cannabis infused products.
 TSA’s screening procedures are focused on security and are designed to detect potential threats to aviation and passengers.
-Accordingly, TSA security officers do not search for marijuana or other illegal drugs, but in the event that a substance that appears to be marijuana or a cannabis-infused product is observed during security screening, TSA will refer the matter to a law enforcement officer. — TSA Website
+Accordingly, TSA security officers do not search for marijuana or other illegal drugs, but in the event that a substance that appears to be marijuana or a cannabis-infused product is observed during security screening, Authorities will refer the matter to a law enforcement officer. — TSA Website

 Local laws define your fate, basically.